leancloud/docs-en/views/realtime-guide-beginner.md

 };
 ```

+Refer to [the second chapter](realtime-guide-intermediate.html#custom-message-types) for more details on the customized message type in the code sample above.

 ## Custom Attributes

 A `Conversation` object holds some built-in properties which match the fields in the `_Conversation` table.
 The table below shows these **built-in** properties: